 Executive Director, Alaska Native Science Commission, Anchorage, AK

 Patricia Cochran is an Inupiat Eskimo born and raised in Nome, Alaska.
 Ms. Cochran serves as Executive Director of the Alaska Native Science Commission (ANSC).
 The ANSC provides a linkage for creating partnerships and communication between science and research and Alaska Native communities.
-Ms. Cochran previously served as Administrator of the Institute for Circumpolar Health Studies at the University of Alaska Anchorage; Executive Director of the Alaska Community Development Corporation; Local Government Program Director with the University of Alaska Fairbanks; and Director of Employment and Training for the North Pacific Rim Native Corporation (Chugachmiut).
-Ms. Cochran currently serves as Treasurer and Past Chair of the American Indian/Alaska Native/Native Hawaiian Caucus of the American Public Health Association and is a board member or chair of over a dozen other organizations.
+Ms. Cochran previously served as Administrator of the Institute for Circumpolar Health Studies at the University of Alaska Anchorage and Executive Director of the Alaska Community Development Corporation.
+Ms. Cochran also served as Chair of the 2009 Indigenous Peoples’ Global Summit on Climate Change and Co-Chair of the Indigenous Peoples’ Global Network on Climate Change.
+She is the past Chair of the Inuit Circumpolar Council, an international organization representing 160,000 Inuit of Alaska, Canada, Russian and Greenland; former Chair of the Indigenous Peoples’ Secretariat to the 8 nation, Arctic Council; and former Arctic Representative to the United Nations Permanent Forum on Indigenous Issues.
+Ms. Cochran currently serves as Past Chair of the American Indian/Alaska Native/Native Hawaiian Caucus of the American Public Health Association and as a board member of several other organizations.

 Executive Director, Children’s Environmental Health Network, Washington, DC